openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 flow.
 The Verifier should only accept a presentation if the nonce in the presentation matches the nonce that is expected for the user session.
-With this countermeasure, the Verifier can detect if a presentation is sent to it that was not intended for the user session or if no user session exists at all, preventing the attack.
+With this countermeasure, the Verifier can detect if a presentation is sent that was not bound to the user's session or if no user session exists at all, preventing the attack.

 RECOMMENDATION: While this is expected from OAuth implementations, the